Canopy provides a blueprint for privacy-focused content recommendations

-With the advent of cloud computing, e-commerce, and social media, it’s difficult to keep tabs on who has access to our data, and harder still to know how much care they’re taking with it — barely a day goes by without some form of data-breach, lapse, or privacy scandal coming to the fore.
-But what constitutes “data-misuse” is covered by a broad gamut of scenarios that reach beyond poor security hygiene.
+With the advent of cloud computing, ecommerce, and social media, it’s difficult to keep tabs on who has access to our data, and harder still to know how much care they’re taking with it.
+Indeed, barely a day goes by without some form of data breach, lapse, or privacy scandal coming to the fore.
+But “data misuse” constitutes a broad gamut of scenarios that reach far beyond poor security hygiene.

-Online tracking and profiling is rife — it turns out there is a heap of money to be made from knowing where you are, what you do, and what you like.
-It all comes down to personalization: selling things, be it products, playlists, or a political ideology, based on who you are.
-The Facebook and Cambridge Analytical, which highlighted how social networks armed with vast banks of personal data could be leveraged to profile voters and micro-target with personalized political ads, was something of a watershed moment in terms of elevating the issue of data-privacy and abuse into the public consciousness.
+Online tracking and profiling is rife — it turns out a heap of money can be made from knowing where you are, what you do, and what you like.
+It all comes down to personalization, selling things — be that products, playlists, or a political ideology — based on who you are.
+The Facebook and Cambridge Analytical, which highlighted how social networks armed with vast banks of personal data could be leveraged to profile voters and micro-target them with personalized political ads, was something of a watershed moment in terms of bringing the issue of data-privacy and abuse into public consciousness.

-Personalization permeates the digital sphere though, from video- and music-streaming services, to web-searches and e-commerce apps — and this usually comes at a cost.
-Companies vacuum up hordes of behavioral data, such as pages-viewed, links-clicked, videos-watched, songs listened-to, and often combine it with other data such as location, email address, and demographic information, to create a sort of virtual model of a person in the cloud.
+But personalization permeates the digital sphere, from video- and music-streaming services to web searches and ecommerce apps — and this usually comes at a cost.
+Companies vacuum up hordes of behavioral data, such as pages viewed, links clicked, videos watched, and songs listened to, and often combine this with other data, such as location, email address, and demographic information, to create a sort of virtual model of a person in the cloud.
 It’s all about getting to “know” you and predicting what else you might like.
-And this may not be to everyone’s tastes.
+But this practice may not be to everyone’s liking.

-It’s against that backdrop that Canopy is setting out to carve its niche in a market ripe for privacy-focused tools.
-The New York-based company has created what it calls a “private content recommendation system” that doesn’t send personal data back-and-forth between a remote server and the user’s device — all the data-processing and machine learning takes place on the device itself.
+Against this backdrop, Canopy is setting out to carve its niche in a market ripe for privacy-focused tools.
+The New York-based company has created what it calls a “private content recommendation system” that doesn’t send personal data back and forth between a remote server and the user’s device — all the data-processing and machine learning takes place on the device itself.

-Canopy was founded in 2017 by CEO Brian Whitman, formerly cofounder and chief technology officer (CTO) at music intelligence company The Echo Nest, which he sold to Spotify in 2014 to power its music recommendation algorithms through a combination of data mining, machine learning, signal processing, among other mechanisms.
-Whitman left Spotify in 2016 to work on “personal projects and start something new in 2017,” he announced at the time.
+Canopy was founded in 2017 by CEO Brian Whitman, formerly cofounder and chief technology officer (CTO) at music intelligence company The Echo Nest, which he sold to Spotify in 2014 to power the latter’s music recommendation algorithms through a combination of data mining, machine learning, signal processing, among other mechanisms.
+Whitman left Spotify in 2016 to work on “personal projects and start something new in 2017,” as he announced at the time.

 To showcase its new technology, Canopy today launched its first product — Tonic — an iPhone-only app that uses on-device machine learning and differential privacy to suggest longer-form reads from across the internet.